(",) :-) ;-)

 ACCOMMODATION IS OFF-GRID:

-The Caravan has a double bed and is located on the main yard, it is on mains lighting and near the farms public toilet.
+The Campervan is an old horse transporter with incorporated living, it has a double bed and is located on the main yard, it is on mains lighting and near the farms public toilet.

 In Casota we have a bunkbed for two volunteers there is solar lighting and a wood burning heater, it has its own outhouse with composting toilet and solar-water-butt shower.

 The Eco-house bedroom sleeps four volunteers in bunkbeds, there are solar panels for light and the bedroom has a wood-burning heater.
 It has its own well where water is brought up by hand in a bucket, there is an outdoor patio with firepit, chairs, table and a lounger, the kitchen is used and shared by all the volunteers and has a dining area, a gas powered fridge and cooker - a wide range of food is provided for you to cook for yourselves (we welcome omnivores and vegetarians).
 The Eco-house also has its own outhouse with composting toilet.
 There is an open air shower with solar-water-butts and an old portuguese scrub tub for washing clothes.

 The Outhouses have compostable toilets that are to be maintained on a fortnightly basis by the volunteers.